Get insider access

 Sennheiser HD 560S

 The Sennheiser HD 490 Pro and the Sennheiser HD 560S are both open-back, over-ear headphones that perform similarly.
-Both headphones have balanced sound profiles; the HD 490 Pro have a stronger bass response, but the HD 560S provide more detail in the mid and treble ranges.
+Both headphones have balanced sound profiles; the HD 490 Pro have a stronger bass response, but the HD 560S provide more detail in the mid-range, and their L/R drivers are better matched in terms of phase and amplitude.
 However, the HD 490 Pro have swappable pads that subtly alter the sound profile depending on what you're working on.
-Both are comfortable enough to wear for long periods and have great soundstage performances.
-That said, the HD 560S's soundstage is a touch more open and more immersive.
+Both are comfortable enough to wear for long periods.

 Sennheiser HD 600

-While the Sennheiser HD 600 are audiophile headphones, the Sennheiser HD 490 PRO are more suited to professional use in the studio.
+While the Sennheiser HD 600 are audiophile headphones, the Sennheiser HD 490 PRO are slightly more suited to professional use in the studio.
 The HD 490 PRO are more comfortable, deliver audio more consistently, and can reproduce stronger bass frequencies.
 They also come with two different sets of earpads that you can switch between depending on the task at hand.
 That said, the HD 600 have a more balanced mid and treble response that matches our target very well, bringing out more detail in vocals and lead instruments.
-They're also built more solidly and have a slightly more open-sounding soundstage.
+They're also built more solidly.

 Sennheiser HD 660S2

-While the Sennheiser HD 660S2 and the Sennheiser HD 490 PRO share the same manufacturer name, the latter is a product of Sennheiser's pro audio division, which translates to a better performance for analytical listening.
+While the Sennheiser HD 660S2 and the Sennheiser HD 490 PRO share the same manufacturer name, the latter is a product of Sennheiser's pro audio division, which translates to better performance for analytical listening.
 The HD 490 PRO are more comfortable, and you can even swap out their pads to change the sound profile somewhat.
-Plus, their passive soundstage is a bit more immersive.
 However, the HD 660S2 are well-built with a slightly more stable design.
 They also come with a case that can help you transport them on the go.

 Sennheiser HD 660 S

 The Sennheiser HD 660 S and the Sennheiser HD 490 PRO are similar open-back, over-ear headphones.
-The HD 490 PRO have a more speaker-like passive soundstage.
+The HD 490 PRO have a PRTF that's slightly more aligned with the response of an angled reference speaker.
 They're also designed for audio professionals and come with two sets of pads: one for producing and one for mixing.
-While the HD 490 PRO are the superior headphone, the HD 660 S are slightly cheaper and still a worthy set of well-made audiophile headphones.
+While the HD 490 PRO are the superior headphone, the HD 660 S can be found at a slightly lower price point and are still a worthy set of well-made audiophile headphones.

 Sennheiser HD 620S